 (B) The governing instrument of a charity

-The governing instrument of a charity should contain the followings:-
+The governing instrument of a charity should contain the following:-

-- stating precisely and clearly its objects (This also applies to companies incorporated under the Companies Ordinance on and after 10 February 1997 and not required to state their objects in their Memorandum of Association);
+- state precisely and clearly the objects i.e. the purpose(s) for which the charity is formed (this also applies to companies incorporated under the former Companies Ordinance on and after 10 February 1997 and are not required to state their objects in their Memorandum of Association);

 - limiting the application of its funds towards the attainment of its stated objects;

-- prohibiting distribution of its incomes and properties amongst its members;
+- prohibiting the distribution of its incomes and properties amongst its members;

-- prohibiting members of its governing body (e.g. directors, trustees, etc) from receiving remuneration;
+- prohibiting members of its governing body (e.g. directors, trustees, executive committee member) from receiving remuneration;

-- specifying how the assets should be dealt with upon its dissolution (The remaining assets should normally be donated to other charities);
+- specifying how the assets should be dealt with upon its dissolution (such as the donation of the remaining assets to other charities);

 - requiring the keeping of sufficient records of income and expenditure (including donation receipts), proper accounting books and compilation of annual financial statements;